The White Stripes: 2000–2002: De Stijl and White Blood Cells

 The White Stripes at Club Shinjuku Jam, Tokyo in 2000, where they played to an audience of 10–20 people in their first Japanese tour.

 The White Stripes released "Hand Springs" as a 7" split single with fellow Detroit band the Dirtbombs on the B-side in 2000; it was recorded in late 1999.
 Several copies came free with the pinball fanzine Multiball.
 Jack and Meg divorced in March of that same year.
 The White Stripes were scheduled to perform at a local music lounge soon after they separated.
 Jack assumed the band was over and asked Buick and nephew Ben Blackwell to perform with him in the slot that had been booked for the White Stripes.
 However, the day they were supposed to perform, Meg convinced Jack that the White Stripes should continue and the band reunited.

 The White Stripes' second album, De Stijl (Dutch for "The Style"), was released on the Sympathy for the Record Industry label on June 20, 2000.
 The songs were recorded on an 8-track analog tape in Jack's living room, De Stijl displays the simplicity of the band's blues and "scuzzy garage rock" fusion prior to their breakthrough success.
 The album title derives from the Dutch art movement of the same name; common elements of the De Stijl aesthetic are demonstrated on the album cover, which sets the band members against an abstract background of rectangles and lines in red, black and white.
 The album was dedicated to furniture designer and architect Gerrit Rietveld of the De Stijl movement, as well as to the influential Georgia bluesman Blind Willie McTell.
 De Stijl eventually reached number 38 on Billboard Magazines Independent Albums chart in 2002, around the time the White Stripes' popularity began establishing itself.
 One New York Times critic at the time said that the Stripes typified "what many hip rock fans consider real music."

+Some time after the release of their eponymous debut album, a New Zealand tour manager named John Baker came across their music at a party in Australia.
+Interested in booking them for an Oceanic tour, he contacted their San Francisco-based booking agent, Dave Kaplan, who said he only worked with the band in the United States, so Baker would need to handle that tour himself.
+While Jack and Meg White were at home rehearsing one night, Baker called to discuss the opportunity, but they assumed he was joking.
+Weeks later, Baker tenaciously managed to track Jack down during a tour stop in Denver, Colorado and called the bar–all the way from Auckland, New Zealand–to speak to him again about touring; although Jack was still incredulous, Baker convinced them by personally offering to pay for the flight.
+Baker financed the flights with a friend, Amber Easby, who would go on to manage the merch for the band's tours throughout their career.